codyngpriest/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 6. Inventing is a combination of brains and materials.
 The more brains you use, the less material you need This is a program that prints all possible different combinations of two digits.

+7. islower
+This is a function that checks for lowercase character.